 - Change providers as and when it suits you

 - Test out a provider before committing to one of their longer deals

 - You can still access fast surfing speeds, decent download limits and added extras

 Disadvantages of short-term and no contract broadband

 - In most cases you have to pay a set-up fee, which can be expensive

-- If you change from one short term internet provider to another, you'll probably have to pay another set-up fee.
-This can negate any potential cost savings in the long run
+- If you change from one short-term internet provider to another, you'll probably have to pay another set-up fee

-- The luxury of flexibility can come at a price, on average working out as more expensive per month than longer term tie-ins
+- The luxury of flexibility can come at a price, on average working out as more expensive per month than longer term contracts

 - You might still have to pay for things like a router or line rental, depending on the deal